marioy47/blog-posts/webpack-wordpress-config/index.md

 - Loking for `js` files with the regular expresions `/\.js$/`
 - Excluding the `node_modles` folder
-- pasing those files trough the `babel-loader`
+- Pasing those files trough the `babel-loader` so the get converted
-- Enjoing 😉
+- Enjoying 😉

-Now the output file, which is `js/frontend.js` will be compiled from ES5 to an version that is more compatible.
+Now the output file, which is `js/frontend.js` will be compiled from ES6 to an version that is more compatible.

 ![Test arrow function transpiling](test-babel-loader.png)